MayDGT/LeGEND/README.md

 * In Phase 1, LLM<sub>1</sub> extracts the useful information in an accident report and records them into an interactive pattern sequence (IPS);
 * In Phase 2, taking an IPS as input, LLM<sub>2</sub> translates it into a logical scenario represented in Domain Specific Language (DSL). <br />

-In the last phase, LeGEND employs a search-based technique to search for critical concrete scenarios, which is similar to existing studies.
+In Phase 3, LeGEND employs a search-based technique to search for critical concrete scenarios, which is similar to existing search-based ADS testing techniques.

 ## Dependencies